ArduPilot/ardupilot_wiki/dev/source/docs/ap-peripheral-landing-page.rst

 Firmware
 ========

 Firmware for existing device definitions are posted `here <https://firmware.ardupilot.org/AP_Periph/>`__.
-Their hardware definition files are in the ArudPilot Github repository, `here <https://github.com/ArduPilot/ardupilot/tree/master/libraries/AP_HAL_ChibiOS/hwdef>`__
+Their hardware definition files are in the ArduPilot Github repository, `here <https://github.com/ArduPilot/ardupilot/tree/master/libraries/AP_HAL_ChibiOS/hwdef>`__

 To create firmware for a new design, follow the same instructions as for porting to a new autopilot board, as explained in the Wiki section :ref:`porting` .